Rimesy/IoT-Phone-App-Back-End/README.md

-# CM2211 Backend
+# IOT Phone App Back End

-This is the backend code for our IoT project.
+This is the backend code for the IoT phone app project.
 This should be installed on the Raspberry Pi and the LED button should be plugged into port D4 on the GrovePi+ board

 ## Installation